lorenzo85/scenarios-ica/security-authentication-mtls/step3/text.md

 [PeerAuthentication](https://istio.io/latest/docs/reference/config/security/peer_authentication/)
 resource.

-Create a `PeerAuthentication` resource to enforce cluster-wide mutual authentication.
+Create a `PeerAuthentication` resource to enforce cluster-wide mutual TLS.

-To enforce mTLS the resource **must** be created in the `istio-system` namespace.
+To enforce cluster-wide mTLS the resource **must** be created in the `istio-system` namespace, otherwise it won't work.

 Use the following configuration properties: